LyubomirT/wincuts/README.md

 ### Uninstalling

 No, you shouldn't just Shift+Delete the folder.
 Instead, you should go to the `integration` folder and run the `cleanup.exe` file.
 This will remove the startup integration and will make sure that nothing is left behind.
+Additionally, make sure to close the app (FROM THE SYSTEM TRAY) before running the cleanup.

 Then you can delete the folder.